-■ Green procurement, design and purchasing
+Green procurement, design and purchasing

 As part of our Environmental Management System (EMS), the Green Procurement Guidelines and the Green Design Regulations are established for material procurement, design, and manufacturing to comply with the RoHS Directive and reduce emissions of environmentally hazardous substances.
-In addition, our Environmental Policy and handling procedures along with the Green Procurement Guidelines are provided for material and parts suppliers and outsourcees deeply involved in environmental aspects in accordance with the significance of their environmental implications, i.e., environmental conservation efforts throughout the supply chain.
+In addition, our Environmental Policy and handling procedures along with the Green Procurement Guidelines are provided for material and parts suppliers and outsourcees deeply involved in environmental implications, i.e., environmental conservation efforts throughout the supply chain.
 We remain committed to designing and developing environmentally friendly products.

-■ Logistics initiatives - consolidated shipments and environment-friendly packaging materials understanding of our customers and other stakeholders, we are striving to increase reuse percentages.
+Logistics initiatives - consolidated shipments and environment-friendly packaging materials

+Packaging materials used for articles shipped from suppliers and subcontractors are segregated and stored by type for reuse purposes.
+In addition, the TOWA SDGs stickers, introduced in fiscal 2023, are attached on reused packaging materials and items to promote reuse initiatives.
+With the understanding of our customers and other stakeholders, we are striving to increase reuse percentages.
 Shipments to group companies abroad are being consolidated to reduce transportation burden.
 In fiscal 2023, 10.0% of requests were consolidated, thus reducing the number of shipments.
 For logistics, meanwhile, additional initiatives are in place, such as eco-packaging, waste reduction, and workability improvement.